lizhanmit/java-design-patterns/README.md

 ### Anti-Patterns with Exceptions

+#### Overly Specific

-Overly specific: You think of every single edge case to validate the input and converted each edge case into a checked exception.
+You think of every single edge case to validate the input and converted each edge case into a checked exception.
 For instance, you define `DescriptionTooLongException`, `InvalidDateFormat`, `DateInTheFutureException`, and `InvalidAmountException` yourself by extending the class `Exception`.

 Downsides:
   - Unproductive.
   - You cannot collect all the errors as a whole.

+#### Overly Apathetic

-Overly apathetic: Make everything an unchecked exception, e.g. by using `IllegalArgumentException`.
+Make everything an unchecked exception, e.g. by using `IllegalArgumentException`.

 Downsides:
   - You cannot have specific recovery logic because all the exceptions are the same.